syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 ---

 # Getting Started with .NET MAUI Chips
 This section guides you through setting up and configuring a [Chips](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html) in your .NET MAUI application.
-Follow the steps below to add a basic Chip to your project.
+Follow the steps below to add a basic Chips to your project.

 To get start quickly with our .NET MAUI Chips, you can check the below video.